rd--/blksc3/md/glossary.md

 ## Complete Toolbox

-The complete toolbox includes only a complete set of the blocks the system knows about, organised into a system of categories and subcategories.
+The complete toolbox includes a complete set of the blocks the system knows about, organised into a system of categories and subcategories.

 ## Context menus